kcg295/AppSecAssignment2.1/GiftcardSite/HW2_Instructions.md

 1. *One* attack, that exploits a XSS (cross-site scripting) vulnerability.
-2. *One* attack that allows you to buy a force another user to gift a gift card to your account without their knowledge.
+2. *One* attack that allows you to force another user to gift a gift card to your account without their knowledge.
 3. *One* attack that allows you to obtain the salted password for a user given their username.
 The database should contain a user named